SharePoint/sp-dev-docs/docs/general-development/how-to-use-the-client-code-library-to-access-external-data-in-sharepoint.md

 ---
-title: How to Use the client code library to access external data in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: c280ae92-c52b-4658-b0f3-805fb215ef8e
+title: How to Use the client code library to access external data in SharePoint ms.prod: SHAREPOINT ms.assetid: c280ae92-c52b-4658-b0f3-805fb215ef8e
 ---

-# How to: Use the client code library to access external data in SharePoint 2013
+# How to: Use the client code library to access external data in SharePoint
-Learn how to use the SharePoint 2013 client object model to work with Business Connectivity Services (BCS) objects in SharePoint 2013 using browser-based scripting.
+Learn how to use the SharePoint client object model to work with Business Connectivity Services (BCS) objects in SharePoint using browser-based scripting.
-This article demonstrates how to set up an external list that retrieves data from an Open Data protocol (OData) source using the client object model in SharePoint 2013.
+This article demonstrates how to set up an external list that retrieves data from an Open Data protocol (OData) source using the client object model in SharePoint.

-## Prerequisites for accessing external data using the SharePoint 2013 client object model
+## Prerequisites for accessing external data using the SharePoint client object model
 <a name="bkmk_Prerequisites"> </a>

 The following are requirements for being able to develop apps using the SharePoint client object model: